Philly Summer Fun in the Sun: Our Favorite Kid-Friendly Outdoor Attractions

 This boardwalk upon the Delaware River is a summertime oasis for families.
-From lounging in a hammock to paddling on the Delaware river to playing games, there is so much to do.
-New for this year, PopUpPlay will host free weekly activities for kids on Sundays.
+From lounging in a hammock to paddling on the Delaware River to playing games, there is so much to do.
+Stop by on Sundays at 11:30 am when PopUpPlay hosts free weekly activities for kids!

 In the summer, the Children’s Discovery Garden is the best place to splash in the city, with a boat pond, little rocks to climb, and streams to follow.
 If that’s not enough splashing for you, there is also the plaza fountain, which features a series of spray jets—one for each “Sister City” positioned by their global relation to Philly.

-Center City Parks also hosts morning children’s programming, like storytime with the library or nature exploration, and the Free Library’s book cart is a nice way to take a break from swimming.
+Sister Cities Park also hosts free morning children’s programming, like storytime with the library or nature exploration, and the Free Library’s book cart is a nice way to take a break from swimming.
 A cafe on site is very convenient for post-play snacks.
-And be sure to attend the fun adult- and kid-friendly series Pairings on the Parkway–weekly BYOB summer concerts—on Thursdays.
+And be sure to attend the weekly adult- and kid-friendly summer concert series Live at Sister Cities Park on Thursdays.